-For that indicator, Bankscope provides data for Brazil from 1996 to 2016.
-The average value for Brazil during that period was 15.59 index points with a minumum of 11.69 index points in 1996 and a maximum of 18.28 index points in 2006.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 2000 to 2021.
+The average value for Brazil during that period was 16.36 index points with a minimum of 14.53 index points in 2013 and a maximum of 18.55 index points in 2019.

 Definition: The index captures the probability of default of a country's banking system.
 Z-score compares the buffer of a country's banking system (capitalization and returns) with the volatility of those returns.
 It is estimated as (ROA+(equity/assets))/sd(ROA); sd(ROA) is the standard deviation of ROA.
 ROA, equity, and assets are country-level aggregate figures.
 Calculated from underlying bank-by-bank unconsolidated data from Bankscope.